words | Richard Cartwright

 Another businessman suggested displaying Christmas goods so early in the autumn, it affected sales for other retailers in some ways and jokingly remarked, “Supermarkets especially begin selling Spanish Christmas confectionery and even Christmas puddings whilst we’re still on the beach!”
 That gentleman also made the valid point about kicking off the Christmas season so early, it diminishes the expectation and excitement we would get in previous times with the season’s ambience starting later as the date drew nearer during December, slowly building towards a more condensed Christmas time atmosphere.

 Should signposts be required to remind us Christmas 2016 is drawing ever so close, a stroll down town serves as a good reminder and hint to have your ‘plastic money’ easily accessible to get ready to spend.
-Christmas lights are shining up above, shop window and interior displays are in full splendour, diners in restaurants and revellers in wine bars and pubs are making merry and customers in stores, shops, outlets and street markets busily on the go seeking out what to buy a family member, partner, boyfriend or sweetheart, a colleague, close friend or special person and for the kids… more toys or the latest electronic or digital thing… whilst not forgetting also, the yuletide season is the icing on the (Christmas) cake for our Main Street and back street traders to see them through the year’s leaner, less profitable quieter moments!
+Christmas lights are shining up above, shop window and interior displays are in full splendour, diners in restaurants and revellers in wine bars and pubs are making merry and customers in stores, shops, outlets and street markets busily on the go seeking out what to buy a family member, partner, boyfriend or sweetheart, a colleague, close friend or special person and for the kids… more toys or a little chalet diy playhouse kit or the latest electronic or digital thing… whilst not forgetting also, the yuletide season is the icing on the (Christmas) cake for our Main Street and back street traders to see them through the year’s leaner, less profitable quieter moments!